 Julien Baker returned to New York City for the first time since the end of 2018 to play her largest headlining show here to date.
 The show was at Beacon Theater, a gorgeous old fashioned venue on the Upper West Side that opened as a movie palace in 1929.
-She may be just about the only person who can get me to venture that far uptown or to see a show in a seated venue (something I still can’t get used to), but since I’ve managed to miss every other NYC gig she’s played due to my own past touring commitments, and then you- know- what came to town and stopped everything, I knew there was no way I was going to miss her next show here.
+She may be just about the only person who can get me to venture that far uptown or to see a show in a seated venue (something I still can’t get used to), but since I’ve managed to miss every other NYC gig she’s played due to my own past touring commitments, and then you-know-what came to town to disrupt everything, I knew there was no way I was going to miss her next show here.
 This may have been my first time seeing her play but it was well worth the wait.

 Mini Trees opened the show and I admit I had not previously been familiar with them at all.
 After unfortunate subway issues had me running late, I got in without missing all that much and got to my seat at the start of the second song to settle in.
 This is the project of songwriter Lexi Vega, who bills herself as “living room pop.”
 I got a lot of (slightly less airy/ethereal) Grouper vibes, so this is a very apt description.
 She has new music due out this week, Always In Motion, via Run For Cover which is her debut full length after previous EPs and singles.